-- Spamming-Sending mass or inappropriate emails - Gaining access to other student's accounts, files, and/or data

-- Use of the school's Internet/Email accounts for financial or commercial gain or for any illegal activity - Participation in credit card fraud, electronic forgery or other forms of illegal behavior - Vandalism (any malicious attempt to harm or destroy hardware, software or data, including, but not limited to, the uploading or creation of computer viruses or computer programs that can infiltrate computer systems and/or damage software components) of school equipment - Transmission or accessing materials that are obscene, offensive, threatening or otherwise intended to harass or demean recipients - Bypassing the Conway Christian School web filter through a web proxy, 3G, 4G or Hotspot - Using another student's device without permission of that student and a faculty member - Illegal installation or transmission of copyrighted materials - Any action that violates existing School policy or public law - Sending, accessing, uploading, downloading, or distributing offensive, profane, threatening, pornographic, obscene, or sexually explicit materials - Use of chat rooms, sites selling term papers, book reports and other forms of student work - Gaming during inappropriate times and/or using in appropriate games which contradict the school's core values and mission - Attempt to find inappropriate images or content - Engaging in cyber-bullying, harassment, sending sexually explicit photos, arranging to meet someone on-line or disrespectful conduct toward others - Try to find ways to circumvent the school's safety measures and filtering tools - Agree to a physical face to face meeting of someone met online - Use school technologies for illegal activities or to pursue information on such activities - Attempt to hack or access sites, servers, or content that isn't intended for my use - This is not intended to be an exhaustive list.
-Users should use their own good judgment when using school technologies
+- Spamming-Sending mass or inappropriate emails - Gaining access to other student's accounts, files, and/or data - Use of the school's Internet/Email accounts for financial or commercial gain or any illegal activity - Participation in credit card fraud, electronic forgery, or other forms of illegal behavior - Vandalism (any malicious attempt to harm or destroy hardware, software, or data, including, but not limited to, the uploading or creation of computer viruses or computer programs that can infiltrate computer systems and/or damage software components) of school equipment - Transmission or accessing materials that are obscene, offensive, threatening, or otherwise intended to harass or demean recipients - Bypassing the Conway Christian School web filter through a web proxy, 3G, 4G, or Hotspot - Using another student's device without permission of that student and a faculty member - Illegal installation or transmission of copyrighted materials - Any action that violates existing School policy or public law - Sending, accessing, uploading, downloading, or distributing offensive, profane, threatening, pornographic, obscene, or sexually explicit materials - Use of chat rooms, sites selling term papers, book reports, and other forms of student work - Gaming during inappropriate times and/or using appropriate games which contradict the school's core values and mission - Attempt to find inappropriate images or content - Engaging in cyber-bullying, harassment, sending sexually explicit photos, arranging to meet someone online, or disrespectful conduct toward others - Try to find ways to circumvent the school's safety measures and filtering tools - Agree to a physical face-to-face meeting with someone met online - Use school technologies for illegal activities or to pursue information on such activities - Attempt to hack or access sites, servers, or content that isn't intended for my use - This is not intended to be an exhaustive list.
+Users should use their own good judgment when using school technologies mechanisms and attempts to ensure their proper function, it makes no guarantees as to their effectiveness.